 Sometimes this feeling can be a symptom of a mental health disorder like depression.
 It may be helpful for you to speak to someone if losing interest has become an issue for you.

-If depression worsens over time, then the earlier you seek treatment, the sooner you’ll start feeling better and be able to return to doing the things that give you pleasure again.
-You do not want to make your Depression Worse by waiting to get treatment.
+If depression worsens over time, the earlier you seek treatment, the sooner you’ll start feeling better and be able to return to doing the things that give you pleasure again.
+You do not want to make your Depression Worse by waiting for treatment.